Research Participant Information

 Genetics Home Reference: This site of the National Library of Medicine is a consumer-friendly guide to understanding genetic conditions and the effects of genetic variations on human health.

-Glossary of medical terms: a list of terms you may hear during your conversations with the researchers about participating in a research study.
+Glossary of medical terms: This is a list of terms you may hear during your conversations with the researchers about participating in a research study.

 NIH Health Information: This website links you to information about specific diseases and conditions.